 A Christmas Carol

-And you think your Christmas will be ruined by your weirdo conservative aunt from Scunthorpe who always talks about Trump - Ebenezer Scrooge's Crissy was interrupted by four actual ghosts who took him on a depressing time-travel odyssey through his miserable life.
+And you think your Christmas will be ruined by your weirdo Tory aunt from Scunthorpe who always talks about Trump?
+Ebenezer Scrooge's Crissy was interrupted by four actual ghosts who took him on a depressing time-travel odyssey through his miserable life.
 You know the jam: it's the classic fable of compassion, redemption, and heavy moralising, and it's coming to the Old Vic just in time for Jesus' birthday.
-This time round, it's written by prolific playwright and former Skins writer Jack Thorne, who's been making a serious splash on the theatre scene recently, churning out crowd-pleasing plays as fast as Future lays down an autotune-riddled guest verse.
-Lovable rogue Rhys Ifans will step into Scrooge's top hat, and Old Vic vet Matthew Warchus directs.
+This time round it's written by prolific playwright and former Skins writer Jack Thorne (Harry Potter and the Cursed Child), who's been making a serious splash on the theatre scene recently.
+Stephen Tompkinson will be donning Scrooge's crumpled top hat this year while Old Vic vet Matthew Warchus returns to the director's chair.